gachon-CCLab/gachon-CCLab.github.io/docs/FedOps-Aggregation-method/FedMAP-Overview.md

 ## 🎯 Overview

 Federated Averaging (FedAvg) is the de facto baseline in FL, but it **fails under non-IID, imbalanced, and multimodal data distributions**.
+Even lately introduced FedProx was utilizing Fedavg aggregation on the server side,while using mu paramter to mitigate client drift.

 **FedMAP** introduces a *metadata-driven, modality-aware, evaluation-guided* aggregation strategy that dynamically adapts client contributions.